 Human Nature is dedicated to advancing the interdisciplinary investigation of the biological, social, and environmental factors that underlie human behavior.
 It focuses primarily on the functional unity in which these factors are continuously and mutually interactive.
 These include the evolutionary, biological, and sociological processes as they interact with human social behavior; the biological and demographic consequences of human history; the cross-cultural, cross-species, and historical perspectives on human behavior; and the relevance of a biosocial perspective to scientific, social, and policy issues.

-2-Year Impact Factor: 1.814 (2012)
+2-Year Impact Factor: 1.826 (2013)

-5-Year Impact Factor: 2.365 (2012)
+5-Year Impact Factor: 2.452 (2013)

 Section "Anthropology": Rank 12 out of 81

 Thomson-Reuters ScienceWatch Top Journals in Anthropology from 2001-2011

 SCImago Journal and Country Rank (SJR) 2013

 25 Volumes 98 Issues 528 Articles available from 1990 - 2014Browse Volumes & Issues

 To view the rest of this content please follow the download PDF link above.